rubenjoy/presentations/contents/spring-mvc/index.md

 ## Controller in Spring

 - Put `@Controller` or `@RestController` on a class
-    + Those annotations flag the following class is controller component, that automatically injected into the container.
+    + Those annotations flag the following class as controller component, that automatically injected into the container.
     + `@RestController` annotates the class with `@Controller` and `@ResponseBody`.
-- `@ResponseBody` wraps the method's return in HTTP response.
+- `@ResponseBody` wraps the method's return value with HTTP response.

 ---